sonv/Vevoicoinguon/7.typ

 Everyone stared in surprise.
-The quiet man who had chatted cheerfully earlier turned out to be the Director of Public Security.
+The quiet man who had chatted cheerfully earlier turned out to be the Giám đốc Công an.

 Naturally, the young officer was later disciplined, and the checkpoint changed its ways.

 After the Border Campaign victory,
-Minh was appointed Consul of Vietnam in Kunming, where many overseas Vietnamese lived, and where he himself had once worked underground.
+Minh was appointed Lãnh sự Việt Nam tại Côn Minh, where many overseas Vietnamese lived, and where he himself had once worked underground.

-After the liberation of Hà Nội, he returned to the Ministry of Public Security and served as Director of the Labor Reform Department, overseeing prison camps, until illness forced him to retire in 1960.
+After the liberation of Hà Nội, he returned to the Bộ Công an and served as Giám đốc Vụ Lao Cải, overseeing prison camps, until illness forced him to retire in 1960.
 He passed away a few years later.